Scaling limits of random normal matrix processes at singular boundary points: Introduction and main results

-A theorem of Frostman asserts that there is a unique \textit{equilibrium measure} $\sigma$ of total mass $1$, which minimizes $I_Q[\mu]$ over all compactly supported Borel probability measures $\mu$ on $\C$.
-The support of the measure $\sigma$ is called the \textit{droplet} in external field $Q$, and is denoted
+Under the conditions given above, there exists a unique \textit{equilibrium measure} $\sigma$ of unit mass which minimizes $I_Q[\mu]$ over all compactly supported Borel probability measures $\mu$ on $\C$.
+The compact support of the measure $\sigma$ is called the \textit{droplet} in the external field $Q$, and is denoted

-It is well-known (see e.g. \cite{ST}) that $S$ is a compact set and $\sigma$ is absolutely continuous and given by the formula